 While Devon is a rural county there is still a significant lack of understanding of the importance of farming in children in the large urban centres (over 55% of people live in towns/cities).

-The National Curriculum from September 2014 has a major aim that schools should prepare pupils for the opportunities, responsibilities and experiences of later life.
+The National Curriculum from September 2014 had a major aim that schools should prepare pupils for the opportunities, responsibilities and experiences of later life.
 Farm Wise is attempting to do precisely this through increasing knowledge and understanding; developing skills and fostering positive attitudes towards the farming sector in Devon amongst children and young people who are increasingly disconnected from it.

 By this we mean that they will not just foster activity and interaction amongst children and young people, but also be appropriately challenging intellectually so that they meet the requirements of National Curriculum subjects such as Science; Geography; Mathematics and English and contribute to the LA’s objectives of improving standards.

-Please read are Safeguarding Policy:
+Please read our Safeguarding Policy.